Norwich North: 2010–2024

 Drayton and Taverham were transferred back out, to the new constituency of Broadland.
 In Norwich, the part of the Crome ward around Morse Road moved to Norwich North, while the area around Mousehold Street in Thorpe Hamlet became part of Norwich South.

 Following their review of parliamentary constituencies in Norfolk that concluded in 2007 and came into effect for the 2010 general election, the Boundary Commission for England created a slightly modified Norwich North constituency.
 The changes were necessary to re-align the constituency boundaries with the new local government ward boundaries introduced in Broadland and Norwich and to take account of Norfolk being awarded an additional, ninth constituency by the Boundary Commission.

 Current

+Further to the 2023 review of Westminster constituencies, which came into effect for the 2024 general election, the constituency comprises the following (as they existed on 1 December 2020):